kot-org/Kot/readme.md

 </p>

 # Build it yourself
 That's easy!
 Run `make init` to install all the required build tools and then run `make build` to start the building process.
-Right after, `make run` will start **TNK** in Qemu.
+Right after, `make run` will start <span style="color:red;">TNK</span> in Qemu.